MySuper Heatmap Frequently Asked Questions

 No. Index level data are subject to confidentiality under the terms of the licensing agreements with the index providers.

-20. How can APRA be confident that the data underpinning the heatmap is correct?
+17. How can APRA be confident that the data underpinning the Heatmap is correct?

-21. How has APRA ensured that the heatmap is based on fees gross of tax?
+18. How has APRA ensured that the Heatmap is based on fees gross of tax?

 APRA undertook analysis of Product Disclosure Statement (PDS) information against data reported to APRA to assess its consistency and in particular whether fees were reported gross of tax, in line with the reporting instructions.
 Where anomalies were identified, APRA issued data queries and where necessary trustees resubmitted SRF 703.0 to report fees on a gross of tax basis; others confirmed their original data submission as having reported on a gross of tax basis.

-APRA’s assumptions have relevance for a small minority of trustees, largely limited to the way the trustee has completed SRF 533.0 Asset Allocation.
-APRA has applied sensitivity analysis to its assumptions and determined that the performance of these products are only marginally affected; whilst the shade of colour shown in the heatmap would change marginally, the overall conclusions regarding the performance of the product would not materially change.
+APRA’s assumptions have relevance for a small minority of trustees, largely limited to the way the trustee has completed SRF 533.0.
+APRA has applied sensitivity analysis to its assumptions and determined that the performance of these products are only marginally affected; whilst the shade of colour shown in the Heatmap would change marginally, the overall conclusions regarding the performance of the product would not materially change.